 Veluwe - Day 8 : Finally back in Brabant

-We had planned to cycle for 9 days, but were already close to home.
-To spent a day cycling in loops around our hometowns didn't make sense, so we just went straight there.
+We had planned to cycle for nine days but were already close to home.
+To spend a day cycling in loops around our hometowns didn't make sense, so we just went straight there.

 A bit later, around 3, Koen got a punctured tire.
 It was his rear one.
-We had found a very small hole in the inner tire and fixed that, but the tire continued deflating.
-The entire inner tire turned out to have separated from the valve, which we couldn't fix even with copious amount of glue.
-Bram said "now would be a good time to eat the big kwatta you bought Koen'.
+We found a tiny hole in the inner tire and fixed that, but the tire continued deflating.
+The entire inner tire turned out to have separated from the valve, which we couldn't fix even with copious amounts of glue.
+Bram said, "Now would be a good time to eat the big kwatta you bought Koen'.
 We both didn't understand what he meant.
 He apparently was talking about the chocolate bar Koen bought.
-In Bram's home village they call that a 'kwatta', after a brand that went extinct 20 years ago.
+In Bram's home village, they call that a 'kwatta,' after a brand that went extinct 20 years ago.
 After devouring the "kwatta" I cycled to a nearby village to buy a new tire.
 Meanwhile, Bram and Koen started taking out the rear wheel.

-In the village St. Oedenrode we were back in the heart of Brabant and sat down at a bar.
-The first few kilometers after that were difficult, probably because of the heavy beer.
-In Eindhoven we ate an entire package of cookies and saw a lot of hot air balloons, around 14.
-At a snackbar we quickly ate dinner before cycling to Koen and mine's hometown of Valkenswaard.
-Koens parents opened all the doors in the kitchen and turned on the extractor hood, otherwise they couldn't breath with our bad smell.
-His parents were laughing about all our stories.
+In the village of St. Oedenrode, we were back in the heart of Brabant and sat down at a bar.
+The first few kilometers after that was difficult, probably because of the heavy beer.
+In Eindhoven, we ate an entire package of cookies and saw a lot of hot air balloons, around 14.
+At a snack bar, we quickly ate dinner before cycling to Koen and mine's hometown of Valkenswaard.
+Koen's parents opened all the doors in the kitchen and turned on the extractor hood.
+Otherwise, they couldn't breathe with our bad smell.
+His parents were laughing at all our stories.
 They were also happy Koen ate enough Liga cookies and fruit.
-I never had a vacation about which I could write 11 pages, so that already shows we had a good time.
+I never had a vacation about which I could write 11 pages so that already shows we had a good time.
 We all survived, nobody fell, and we only had one punctured tire despite all cycling 630 kilometers.

 The last day.
-In Brabant are a lot more public maps compared to the rest of the Netherlands and also more dedicated bicycle roads.
+In Brabant are many more public maps than in the rest of the Netherlands and more dedicated bicycle roads.
 Therefore, today was the day with the fewest wrong turns and detours.

 Distance cycled: 80 km.